 Lemon Thyme muffins are an “any time of day” recipe.
-They are a delicious start to a casual spring morning, but they also make a great addition to an elegant brunch spread, or as an afternoon treat with a cup of tea.
+They are a delicious start to a casual spring or summer morning, but they also make a great addition to an elegant brunch spread, or as an afternoon treat with a cup of tea.
 They are tender, buttery, and full of delicious citrus and herb flavors.

 - Whisk: Whisk dry ingredients along with the lemon zest and thyme.